perfectmak/who-is-typing-pusher/README.md

 6. Go to `http://localhost:3000` and start playing with the app.
 You can open multiple tabs and type on each tab to know who is typing.

 ### Prerequisites
-In order to run this application successful on your local machine, you need to have Node.js installed.
+In order to run this application successfully on your local machine, you need to have Node.js installed.
 Head over to [https://nodejs.org/en/download/](https://nodejs.org/en/download/) to download and install Node.js for your version of operating system.

 ## Built With